potassco/python-clingox/README.md

 # clingox: Auxiliary functions for the clingo library

-This projects collects useful Python functions that can be used along with the clingo library.
+This project collects useful Python functions that can be used along with the clingo library.

 ## Documentation

-For examples how to use the library check the unit tests.
+For examples how to use the library, check the unit tests.
 The API documentation is available [online][doc].

 ## Installation